Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

       "Schemas": [
         {
           // A name of "*" makes this schema the default.
 Using the root namespace of an extension as the name will
           // make the schema apply to that extension only.
+The ConnectionKey value must match a Key from the Connections
+          // section.
           "Name": "*",
           "ConnectionKey": "nucleus"
         }